 OpenShift is another possible option; they are maintained by the original red hat board and offer a cloud service platform.
 They provide the ability to run three small applications on their platform within the scope of the free plan.
 However, their pricing scheme seems to have learned from Heroku’s example and includes an “application idling” provision within the free plan which will pause your site if there’s a significant gap in traffic (suggestion solution being to upgrade to a paid plan).
 It’s potentially worth checking out if you want to use their platform for larger projects.

-Webfaction offers a shared hosting environment for Python; you get access to most of a Linux shell (similar to a VPS) with Python and many major building blocks and databases already installed (django, flask, PostGres, MySQL, most python web frameworks, etc.).
-These run behind an nginx server (nearly bulletproof) with the ability to serve static content directly from nginx (faster and reduces the load on your Python app).
-In addition to Python, they provide installers for common web applications written in other languages – this ranges from blogging/content management (WordPress, Joomla, Drupal) to node.js and Rails.
-You’ve got good shell access to the server and can set up your own scripts and tools – very similar to a dedicated VPS.
-Tech support is very Python friendly; Webfaction is focused on the developer community and many of their support team have significant Python experience.
+Webfaction offers a shared hosting environment for Python.
+This runs behind an nginx server (nearly bulletproof) with the ability to serve static content directly from nginx (very fast).
+In addition to Python, they provide installers for many PHP packages (including WordPress).
+You’ve got shell access to the server and can set up your own scripts and tools.
+Tech support is very Python friendly; many of their support team have significant Python experience.

 Why we decided to go with Webfaction (and favorite features):

 - Ability to use own own domain name (lets us build and retain an audience)